How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 How Do I Prepare Cold Brew?

-The following tips and ideas come directly from my everyday life, as I prepare my own cold brew very often.
+The following tips and ideas come directly from my everyday life, as I love cold brew coffee and make it often.
 After some experimentation I’ve established a basic recipe for how to make cold brew coffee, which you are welcome to (slightly) change the parameters of.

-The degree of grind, ratio of coffee to water and infusion time are all open to be experimented with.
+Still, you’re free to experiment with grind settings, ratio of coffee to water and infusion time.
 You should also change the coffee beans from time to time.

 That said, the water quality and temperature are not up for debate.
-Neither is the requirement to only use quality coffee beans and freshly grind them!
+Neither is the requirement to only use quality coffee beans and a decent burr grinder!
 Logically.

 Cold Brew Coffee Recipe: The Basic Method